Admasb/Final_Project_Cyano/README.md

 Methods

 A Cyanobacteria sequence data has been obtained from Hubbard Gencomic Center of the University of New Hampshire, and a multi stage data clearing has been achieved by trimming the poly-g tails in the data using Fastp.
 The Trimmed poly-g fastq filesa were imported with qza extension file and Qiime tools has been used to import commands.
+Acccording to Kuczynski et al (2011) QIIME (canonically prononced 'chime') is a software that performs microbial community analysis.
 The command is available in the script file (attached in this repo with a file name analysis.sh).
 The forward and reverse primers used during sequencing have been cleared using qiimme 'cutadapt'plugin.
 The cleared sequences with qza extesnion are further used for analysis.
 We have used the r-package 'dada2' to denoise and fix sequensing errors.
 Finally, the counts of each unique sequence in qiime were harvested, and taxonomy assignment was made to see the taxonomic diversity of the Cyanobacteria community.To complete the work sequnce classification and bar plotting were done, and the distribution pattern has been observed in a PCA plot.

 Findings